shadders/JavaBitcoin/README.md

 There is a graphical user interface that displays alerts, peer connections (network address and client version) and recent blocks (both chain and orphan).

+You can use the production network (PROD) or the regression test network (TEST).
+The regression test network is useful because bitcoind will immediately generate a specified number of blocks.
+To use the regression test network, start bitcoind with the -regtest option.
+You can then generate blocks using bitcoin-cli to issue 'setgenerate true n' where 'n' is the number of blocks to generate.
+Block generation will stop after the requested number of blocks have been generated.

 BouncyCastle (1.51 or later) is used for the elliptic curve functions.
 Version 1.51 provides a custom SecP256K1 curve which significantly improves ECDSA performance.
 Earlier versions of BouncyCastle do not provide this support and will not work with JavaBitcoin.

 Simple Logging Facade (1.7.5 or later) is used for console and file logging.
 I'm using the JDK logger implementation which is controlled by the logging.properties file located in the application data directory.
 If no logging.properties file is found, the system logging.properties file will be used (which defaults to logging to the console only).